pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_create_cluster.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp5-eks-iam-role.png">

 Your AWS user is configured with IAM policy that allows to assume this specific role.
 For this CCP leverages IAM-Authenticator add-on, that is installed in Linux jumphost.
-Later on the Linux machine You will login to your aws cli with your associated aws credentials and then you will be able to manage you new EKS Kubernetes Cluster.
+Later on the Linux jumphost You will login to your aws cli with your associated aws credentials and then you will be able to manage you new EKS Kubernetes Cluster.
 Instead of using username and password or private certificates, IAM Authenticator leverages AWS STS (Secure Token Service) to tokenize and sign URL requests towards your EKS Cluster.
 AWS IAM is responsible to authorize request and pass commands to your Kubernetes Cluster.
 During creation of EKS Cluster, this role is associated with Kubernets System:Masters group which provides full access to your cluster.

   - **SSH Public Key:** Paste following ssh key into the CCP